Field Crops Entomology Program

 Rice (left) is the staple crop in Sri Lanka, and the country is self-sufficient in production.
 Irrigation is accomplished through a series of man-made lakes (called tanks), sluices, and canals.
 Most of these structures were created by ancient kings 1500 years ago, and many are still in use today.
 When rice is not being grown, grain and vegetable crops are produced.
 I saw this soybean field (right) in northern part of the country.
 Looking at an individual plant, you could mistake the picture for Michigan - until you see the treeline in the back is papaya.

 Going to a Sri Lankan market is much more colorful than shopping at Meijers.
-The diversity of produce is amazing.
-Just in the picture on the left, there is potato, carrots, peppers, beets, brinjal, bitter gourd, and banana flower.
+The diversity of produce is amazing, for example - below left = potato, carrots, peppers, beets, brinjal, bitter gourd, and banana flowerleft.
 Meat, especially beef, consumption is much less than in the U.S. Not only is meat costly, but there are religious (Hindi and Buddhist) constraints to killing animals.
 Chicken and fish are the most common meats we saw.
 This fish seller in the central part of the country (left) not only has locally-produced freshwater tilapia, but tuna (slabs), squid (metal tray) and manta ray (cut up chunks) from the ocean.